lilively/MRSprep/README.md

 ```
 ## Organizing MRUI files
 `org_mrui.py`
-Determine if mrui file is water or metabolite file from singal order and copies them to folders.
+Determine if mrui file is water or metabolite file from signal order and copies them to folders.
 **Parameters:**
 | Parameter | Description | Default |
 |-----------|-------------|---------|